DavidVujic/my-emacs-config/README.md

 ### tagedit
 A collection of paredit-like functions for editing in html-mode.

-### typescript-mode
+### tide
-Major mode for editing typescript files.
+TypeScript interactive development environment for Emacs.

 ### web-mode
 Major mode for editing web templates.